swcarpentry/r-novice-gapminder/01-rstudio-intro.md

 > ## Learning Objectives {.objectives}
 >
 > * To gain familiarity with the various panes in the RStudio IDE
-> * To gain familiarity with the buttons, short cuts and options in the Rstudio IDE
+> * To gain familiarity with the buttons, short cuts and options in the RStudio IDE
 > * To understand variables and how to assign to them
 > * To be able to manage your workspace in an interactive R session
 > * To be able to use mathematical and comparison operations